Coalition Formation with Bounded Coalition Size: Efficiency

 \subsection{Approximation of the MaxUtil Problem}

-Since we showed that the MaxUtil problem is $NP$-Complete, we now provide the Match and Merge (MnM) algorithm (Algorithm \ref{alg:MnM}), which is a polynomial-time approximation algorithm for any $k \geq 3$.
+The MaxUtil problem when $k=2$ is equivalent to the maximum (weight) matching problem, and thus it can be computed in polynomial time \cite{edmons1965paths}.
+However, our problem becomes intractable when $k \geq 3$ even in the unweighted setting.
+Indeed, the decision variant of the MaxUtil problem in the unweighted setting is equivalent to the graph partitioning problem as defined by Hyafil and Rivest [\citeyear{HR73}], which they show to be $NP$-Complete.
+Therefore, we provide the Match and Merge (MnM) algorithm (Algorithm \ref{alg:MnM}), which is a polynomial-time approximation algorithm for any $k \geq 3$.
 The algorithm consists of $k-1$ rounds.
 Each round is composed of a matching phase followed by a merging phase.
 Specifically, in round $l$ MnM computes a maximum (weight) matching, $M_l \subseteq E_l$, for $G_l$ (where $G_1 = G$).
-In the merging phase, MnM creates a graph $G_{l+1}$ that includes a unified node for each pair of matched nodes. $G_{l+1}$ also includes all unmatched nodes, along with their edges to the unified nodes (lines \ref{line:marge_edges_s}-\ref{line:marge_edges_e}).
+In the merging phase, MnM creates a graph $G_{l+1}$ that includes a unified node for each pair of matched nodes.
+The graph $G_{l+1}$ also includes all unmatched nodes, along with their edges to the unified nodes (lines \ref{line:marge_edges_s}-\ref{line:marge_edges_e}).
 Clearly, each node in $V_l$ is composed of up-to $l$ nodes from $V_1$.
 Finally, MnM returns the $k$-bounded partition, $P$, of all the matched sets.
 For example, given the graph $G_1$ in Figure \ref{fig:G_1} and $k=4$, the algorithm finds a maximum matching $M_1 = \{(v_1,v_2),(v_3,v_4)\}$ shown in Figure \ref{fig:M_1}.
 It then creates the graph $G_2$, as shown in Figure \ref{fig:G_2}, and finds a maximum matching for it, $M_2 = \{(v_{3,4},v_5)\}$ shown in Figure \ref{fig:M_2}.
 It then creates the graph $G_3$, as shown in Figure \ref{fig:G_3}, and finds a maximum matching for it, $M_3=\{(v_{3,4,5}, v_6)\}$.
 Finally, MnM created the graph $G_4$, as shown in Figure \ref{fig:G_4}, and returns the $4$-bounded partition $P={\{v_1,v_2\},\{v_3,v_4,v_5,v_6\}}$.
 We note that by the algorithm construction, a unified node $v_{i_1,...,i_l}$, is created by merging nodes $v_{i_1}$ and $v_{i_2}$, and then by merging $v_{i_1,i_2}$ and $v_{i_3}$, and so on.